Generic Name: testosterone

 Metabolic.
 Increased serum cholesterol.

 Miscellaneous.
-Inflammation and pain at the site of subcutaneous implantation of testosterone containing pellets, and rarely anaphylactoid reactions.
+Inflammation, pain, pellet extrusion or migration, implant and insertion site reactions including implant site infection at the site of subcutaneous implantation of testosterone containing pellets, and rarely anaphylactoid reactions.

 Vascular Disorders: Venous thromboembolism (see WARNINGS)